kimicasamina/xzy-company-nodejs-express-mysql/README.md

-# Dummy Website and Login System
+# XZY Company Website and Login System
+Features an intuitive layout with key highlights about the company, latest news, and featured services.

+## Environment
+- MySql
+- Nodejs
+- Express

 ## Dependencies